-IMU stands for Inertial Measurement Unit, a complete inertial system consisting of a three-axis gyroscope and a three-axis accelerometer.
+An IMU is a complete inertial system consisting of a three-axis gyroscope and a three-axis accelerometer.
 The three-axis configuration enables vector-based determination of rotational rate and acceleration in space.
-The type used here is a MEMS-based IMU (Micro-Electro-Mechanical Systems).
+The type used here is a MEMS-based (micro-electromechanical system) IMU.
 This technology integrates miniaturized mechanical and electrical components on a microchip.
-Depending on the chip used, the size is only a few millimeters, allowing it to fit alongside the optical components within the sensor.
+Depending on the chip used, the size is only a few millimeters, enabling it to fit alongside the optical components within the sensor.

-Advantages of the IMU:
+Advantages of the IMU